NIKHITHA-MALE/Module1.html/README.md

 ---

+## ✨ Support

-## ✨ If you liked this project, consider starring it on GitHub!
+If you find this project helpful, please consider giving it a ⭐ on GitHub!

 ```

-If you want more style tweaks or personalized links, just let me know!
+---

+Would you like me to help generate the LICENSE file too?
+Or customize the README with screenshots or more detailed instructions?
 ```